 The Indian Mutiny and Great Uprising of 1857 to 1858 was known as the Sepoy Rebellion, after the Persian word for soldier, sipahi.
-In order to better understand this important period, it’s important to know the context of the time.
+To better understand this period, it’s important to know the context of the time.

 The sources of alienation can be best understood against the historical background— massive change in India from the 1820s through the 1850s.
 The events of 1857 and 1858 were far more complex, layered, and colored by class, caste, and region than simple labels imply.

-Once we understand the external and internal factors, we will have a better understanding of the Uprising, and see how it should be seen as an inevitable outcome of the way the Company ruled India—with its fiscal obligations impeding its political responsibilities as a political sovereign in India.
+Understanding the external and internal factors will grant us a better understanding of the Uprising, and see how it should be seen as an inevitable outcome of the way the Company ruled India—with its fiscal obligations impeding its political responsibilities as a political sovereign in India.

-First, there were the religious and cultural resentments.
+Religious and cultural resentments ran throughout the country.
 The period of “liberal reform” by British officials, missionaries, and observers had critiqued India like never before.
 Indians of many stripes started to resent British meddling in their religious, cultural, and social matters.

 The religious grievances were the most pronounced.
 The steady stream of missionaries after the 1810s theologically assaulted Hinduism and Islam to an unprecedented degree.
 Many Indians, including the sipahis who served the Company, felt their religions were “under attack.”